kevin-j-m/kjm-blog/content/posts/shedding-light-on-duck-typing.md

 date = 2020-12-03T12:10:31-05:00
-tags = ["ruby", "software-design", "software-design-concert-series"] summary = "It's time to light the lights"
+tags = ["ruby", "software-design", "software-design-concert-series"] summary = "It's time to light the lights" description = "Duck typing is commonly used by Rubyists and other users of dynamic languages.
+We'll demonstrate duck typing by helping a concert lighting team set up the lighting for a band."
 +++

 ## Ruby Software Design Concert Series